In times of financial uncertainty, many people choose to invest in tangible assets, with art being a primary example.

 There are several types of artwork that you can invest in to add to your art collection.
 Choosing the right type of art to invest in is one of the most important decisions you will make when investing in art.

-First of all, you have Old Masters.
-Old Masters typically refers to paintings from prominent European artists, produced between 1300 and 1830.
-Old Masters include artworks spanning from the Renaissance period right through to early modernism.
+First of all, you have the Old Masters.
+Old Masters typically refers to paintings by prominent European artists produced between 1300 and 1830.
+The Old Masters include artworks spanning from the Renaissance period right through to early modernism.

-This category of artwork includes the most valuable, rare and sought-after pieces of art in the world; and the most difficult to source, whether you’re a beginner or an experienced art collector.
+This category of artwork includes the most valuable, rare, and sought-after pieces of art in the world, as well as the most difficult to source, whether you’re a beginner or an experienced art collector.

 Consider Where You’ll Source The Art